syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.MVC/layouts.md

 documentation: ug
 ---

-# Layouts in ASP.NET MVC Ribbon Control
+# Layouts in ASP.NET MVC Ribbon control

 The Ribbon allows to customize the layout by using the [ActiveLayout](https://help.syncfusion.com/cr/aspnetMVC-js2/Syncfusion.EJ2.Ribbon.Ribbon.html#Syncfusion_EJ2_Ribbon_Ribbon_ActiveLayout) property.
 The Ribbon control supports the following layouts: